Spotifyd/spotifyd/docs/src/installation/Raspberry-Pi-32.md

 ## Configuring spotifyd

-Spotifyd comes pre-configured with defaults that should be working in most cases, but if you want to tweak it further to your needs, have a look at File.md at the [configuration section](../config/) of this book.
+Spotifyd comes pre-configured with defaults that should be working in most cases, but if you want to tweak it further to your needs, have a look at the [configuration section](../config/File.md) of this book.

 ## Start the service